iago-srm/nodejs-poc/readme.md

 # Test

 - In order to run the tests locally, you'll need NodeJS installed in your machine.
-Spin up redis and the db with `docker-compose -f docker-compose-test.yaml up`.
+Spin up redis and the db with `npm run docker-test`.
 Then run the test suites with `npm run test`.

 # Development

-- `docker-compose -f docker-compose-dev.yaml up` to spin up development db, redis and pgadmin.
+- `npm run docker-dev` to spin up development db, redis and pgadmin.
 - `npm run dev` to start app
 - After each new environment variable created on '.env', run `npm run gen-env` to update .env.d.ts.
 That also updates .env.example (which is version-controlled).
 - `docker build -t iagosrm/nodejs-poc .` to redo app image after a change.